udacity/create-your-own-adventure/english/run_out_the_door/run_out_the_door.md

 You immediately jump up and run out the nearest exit!

-You burst out the door and the entire world is in front of you while bachata music is being played.
+You burst out the door and the entire world is in front of you.

 You...